 Like the selection of toppings at your favorite parlor, there are a variety of pizza styles found across the U.S. In fact, one food-focused website says there are at least 24 varieties from which to choose.

-While pizza is among my favorite foods, I'm admittedly somewhat of a neophyte when it comes to discerning the different styles.
+While pizza is among most people's favorite foods, not everyone is aware of the different styles you can find in the state.
 So here's a quick breakdown of just a handful of the styles and a few great places to find them in Missouri.

 New York Style - Noted for its generous, triangular cut and thin crust, this style is generally folded in half - almost to the shape of a taco shell - while eaten.
 A slice or two usually fills you up.
 Try a slice of sausage and green pepper at Brooklyn Pizza in Fulton.